matan-h/brbug/README.md

 * friendly-traceback - this package already provide it by default.
 * [icecream](https://github.com/gruns/icecream) (although it doesn't look good in the android logcat view - somehow each word is in different line)

-## how its works
+## How its works

 Chaquopy/beeware python apps are in a `pyc` state, which mean that no line information is stored.
  That cause the normal python traceback/error to look like this:

 The `build` side generate `.tar.gz` file of all `.py` files in your application directory, then the `toga` side open it, find the python source and modify `executing` to use it as source.

-#### why I need this `@brbug.catch_beeapp` ?
+#### Why I need this `@brbug.catch_beeapp` ?
 It cannot just catch the errors automatically?

 The "normal" way to catch errors is to use `sys.excepthook`.
 Unfortunately [chaquopy doesn't support it](https://github.com/chaquo/chaquopy/issues/1053).
 The other way is use `try/except`.
-But then `executing` came across `app.mainloop` which is heavily using java alone, and crashes (`executing.executing.NotOneValueFound`).
-Maybe in the future I will create a `mrbug.automatic` module which detect the toga app automatically.
+But then `executing` came across `app.mainloop` it crashes, as It's pretty much a java method (`executing.executing.NotOneValueFound`).
+Maybe in the future I will create a `mrbug.automatic` module which detect and catch the toga app automatically.
+### what `@brbug.catch_beeapp` does?
+It wraps every method you defined (And not the ones that are inherited) with `try/ except : print traceback` to make it able to print traceback when a function fails

 ## FAQ

-### what not supported
+### What not supported

-* `rich.traceback` - it uses the traceback object instead of executing or stack_data, so I cannot support it.
+* `rich.traceback` - it uses the traceback object instead of `executing` or `stack_data`, so I cannot support it.

-### how to report errors/problems/suggestions
+### How to report errors/problems/suggestions

 please open a [GitHub issue](https://github.com/matan-h/brbug/issues)

-### why it's named 'brBug'
+### Why it's named 'brBug'

 It's like `briefcaseBug` but no one can spell it right, so `brBug`. it also sounds like `mr. Bug` which is nice.

-### how can I donate you
+### How can I donate you

-If you found this library useful, it would be great if you could buy me a coffee:
+If you found this tool/library useful, it would be great if you could buy me a coffee:

 <a href="https://www.buymeacoffee.com/matanh" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-blue.png" alt="Buy Me A Coffee" height="47" width="200"></a>